 What is an Area of Study?

-Starting in Fall 2013, students who enter the program for the M.S. in Kinesiology will be required to designate two areas of study they wish to focus in.
+Students who enter the program for the M.S. in Kinesiology are required to designate two areas of study they wish to focus in.
 The Areas of Study students can choose from include;

 The Exercise Physiology track is designed to provide students with an advanced knowledge/understanding of the physiological effects of exercise, as well as the ability to apply this information in helping clients/patients/athletes improve their fitness, health, and/or sport performance.
 Students completing this track are well-prepared to perform successfully in a variety of professional settings, including cardiopulmonary rehabilitation programs, corporate fitness/wellness programs, sport performance programs, or community/commercial fitness facilities.
 This track also prepares students wishing to pursue additional graduate study, or future training in allied health professions such as physical or occupational therapy.